-- Another divide-and-conquer method, but in the shocks dimension - Useful if shocks so large that convergence does not occur - Idea: achieve convergence on smaller shock size, then use the result as starting point for bigger shock size - Algorithm: - Starting point for simulation path: steady state at all t - 2 $\lambda \leftarrow 0$: scaling factor of shocks (simulation succeeds when $\lambda = 1$) - \circ $s \leftarrow 1$: step size - 1 Try to compute simulation with shocks scaling factor equal to $\lambda + s$ (using last successful computation as starting point) - ★ If success: $\lambda \leftarrow \lambda + s$.
+- Another divide-and-conquer method, but in the shocks dimension - Useful if shocks so large that convergence does not occur - Idea: achieve convergence on smaller shock size, then use the result as initial guess for bigger shock size - Algorithm: - \bullet $\lambda \leftarrow 0$: scaling factor of shocks (simulation succeeds when $\lambda = 1$)

+- 1 Try to compute simulation with shocks scaling factor equal to $\lambda + s$, using last successful computation as initial guess (in the beginning, use initial steady state at all t as initial guess) - ★ If success: $\lambda \leftarrow \lambda + s$.
 Stop if $\lambda = 1$.
-Otherwise possibly increase s. - If failure: diminish s. - Go to 4 - Can be combined with any deterministic solver - Used by default by perfect_foresight_solver (can be disabled with option no homotopy)
+Otherwise possibly increase s. - If failure: diminish s. - Go to 3 - Works with both temporary and permanent shocks (i.e. shocks and endval) - Can be combined with any deterministic solver - Used by default by perfect_foresight_solver (disable with option no_homotopy)

 - Presentation of the problem

-- Solution techniques
+- 2 Solution techniques

 - 3 Shocks: temporary/permanent, unexpected/pre-announced

-- 4 Occasionally binding constraints
+- Occasionally binding constraints

-- 5 More unexpected shocks, extended path
+- More unexpected shocks

+- 6 Extended path

-- 6 Dealing with nonlinearities using higher order approximation of stochastic models
+- Dealing with nonlinearities using higher order approximation of stochastic models